fsr-de/docs/rules_of_procedure.md

 (1) At the invitation of the election committee, the Student Representative Group shall meet no later than one week after the announcement of the election results.

-(2) At the constituent meeting, the Student Representative Group elects from among its members:
+(2) At the constituent meeting, the Student Representative Group elects from among its members

 1.	a chairperson and, when appropriate, a deputy chairperson
 2.	a financial officer and, when appropriate, a deputy financial officer